How to Define Abbreviations in Scientific and Medical Writing

 In your writing, expand abbreviations at first mention in each element of the paper.
 In a manuscript, define the abbreviation in the abstract, main text, and each table and figure.
 In a proposal, define the abbreviation in the abstract, specific aims, main text, and (depending on the agency) each table and figure.

-Expand abbreviations used three or more times
+Expand abbreviations used fewer than three times

 If you use a term three or more times, you can use the abbreviated form.
 For terms used less than three times, different style guides have different recommendations.
-Most indicate that when using a term less than three times (in any element of the paper), you should expand that abbreviation in that element of the paper.
+Most indicate that when using a term fewer than three times (in any element of the paper), you should expand that abbreviation in that element of the paper.
 But some state that if the abbreviation is a standard abbreviation for a long, familiar term (eg, MRI, PTSD), then using the abbreviated form may be clearer and more concise, even if the term is used fewer than three times.

 Follow the expanded term with the abbreviation